Section 1 - General information

 How can riders keep safe from coronavirus when using an e-scooter?

 Since e-scooters operate in the open air, they are a much safer choice for commuters than other forms of public transport at this time.
-To make sure the fleet is safe, Voi have increased our cleaning and maintenance frequencies.
-Voi are rolling out copper tape on handlebars, which inactivates 99.98% of the coronavirus.
+To make sure the fleet is safe, we have increased our cleaning and maintenance frequencies.
+Voi scooters are fitted with handlebars with a material that inhibits the transmission of viruses and bacteria, thus offering antibacterial, bactericidal and antiviral protection.
 All scooters are disinfected regularly.
 Voi is also providing COVID-19 information and advice via its app.
-Voi encourage riders to use gloves if that makes them feel more comfortable.
+We encourage riders to use gloves if that makes them feel more comfortable.

-How will e-scooters be kept clean whilst COVID-19 is a risk?
+How will e-scooters be kept clean while COVID-19 is a risk?

 Rider safety is the number-one priority.
 The scooters are disinfected regularly, including every time a scooter is handled for a battery swap, re-balancing, or maintenance.
 Voi uses high-quality anti-viral cleansing agents that last up to 24 hours.
-Our mechanics and logistics teams are equipped with sanitary kits, including masks, gloves, and anti-bacterial gel, and they follow social-distancing guidelines.
-Voi are testing a new handlebar material, a copper tape that kills the coronaviruses in minutes.
+Voi’s mechanics and logistics teams are equipped with sanitary kits, including masks, gloves, and anti-bacterial gel, and they follow social-distancing guidelines.
 Using reputable third parties, Voi take viral and bacterial tests of randomized samples of scooters to make sure they are keeping things clean.
-They educate users about how to keep themselves safe and encourage them to use hand sanitiser and wear gloves.
+They educate their users about how to keep themselves safe and encourage them to use hand sanitizer/wash their hands and wear gloves.

-We will work together to make sure there are clearly designated parking areas for e-scooters, through technology and incentives.
-Voi manage their fleet daily to make sure that it is not causing clutter and will be able to quickly identify any problem areas where they can look at initiatives to prevent it happening in the first place.
+Voi and the Council will work together to make sure there are clearly designated parking areas for e-scooters, through technology and incentives.
+Voi manage their fleet daily to make sure that it is not causing clutter and will be able to quickly identify any problem areas where we can look at initiatives to prevent it happening in the first place.

 E-scooter users travel at high speeds and pose a danger in traffic for other road users.
 How are they safe?

-- Voi’s e-scooters are capped at a speed of 15.5 mph, per U.K. regulation.
+- Nationally, Voi’s e-scooters are capped at a maximum speed of 15.5 mph, per U.K. regulation, however in Northamptonshire the speed cap is lower than this.
 Regular bicycles often reach the same speed or higher.

-- During the trial phase in Northamptonshire, depending on the part of the city, Voi will cap scooter speeds at 3 to 12.4 mph.
+- During the introduction phase in new operational areas, Voi will cap scooter speeds at 5 to 10 mph, depending on the operating area.

 - Voi have the ability to implement slow-speed zones in selected areas, where the e-scooters automatically slow down to walking pace.

 - It is also important to differentiate between private and shared e-scooters.
-Private ones often reach much higher speeds, even though it is not permitted.
+Private ones often reach much higher speeds, even though their use is not currently permitted.

 It's Voi’s role to educate riders about traffic rules using technology and pop-ups.
-Safety is always our number-one priority and Voi tackle this through rider education and technology.
+Safety is always the number-one priority and Voi tackle this through rider education and technology.
 Voi are the first e-scooter company to offer an online traffic school, Ride Like Voila.
-Voi will work with councils to control the number of scooters on the streets and their locations.
-Voi can incentivise people to park them correctly, and they will employ local ambassadors to educate users on riding and parking safely.
+Voi are working with councils to control the number of scooters on the streets and their locations.
+Voi can incentivise people to park them correctly, and they employ local ambassadors to educate users on riding and parking safely.
 Their local teams will work closely with police to ensure that the scooters are not a menace for other road and pavement users, particularly groups who may feel that they are at high risk.
-When they deploy infrastructure (such as parking racks or charging racks) they abide by the relevant government guidance and recognised standards for street furniture and design in public spaces.
-In the U.K., we follow the details laid out in the Manual for Streets 1 and 2.
+When Voi deploy infrastructure (such as parking racks or charging racks) they abide by the relevant government guidance and recognised standards for street furniture and design in public spaces.
+In the U.K., Voi follow the details laid out in the Manual for Streets 1 and 2.

 What will Voi do to keep Northamptonshire safe for those with visual impairments or hearing difficulties?

-- At a national and local level, we are working closely with associations representing those with sight loss, including the RNIB, Guide Dogs, London Vision and Thomas Pocklington to ensure that we understand the needs of as many vulnerable people as possible.
-As a result of our conversations, the sector has published advice for e-scooter operators and local authorities participating in trials.
-We evaluate all of our operations against this advice.
+- At a national and local level, they are working closely with associations representing those with sight loss, including the RNIB, Guide Dogs, London Vision and Thomas Pocklington to ensure that they understand the needs of as many vulnerable people as possible.
+As a result of these conversations, the sector has published advice for e-scooter operators and local authorities participating in trials.
+Voi evaluate all of their operations against this advice.

 How will Voi stop people from riding on the pavement?